AutoResearch/autora/docs/contribute/core.md

 # Contribute to Core Packages

-Core contributions are changes to AutoRA which aren't experimentalists, (synthetic) experiment runners and theorists.
+Core contributions are changes to AutoRA which aren't experimentalists, (synthetic) experiment runners, or theorists.
 The primary purpose of the core is to provide utilities for:

 - describing experiments (in the [`autora-core` package](https://github.com/autoresearch/autora-core))